sidney/ansel/packaging/windows/BUILD.md

     The Lua scripts check the operating system and see Windows and expect a Windows shell when executing system commands.
     Running darktable from the MSYS2 MINGW64 terminal gives a bash shell and therefore the commands will not work.*

-* For building the installer image, which will create darktable-<VERSION>.exe installer in the current build directory, use:
+* To build the installer image, which will create darktable-<VERSION>.exe installer in the current build directory, use:
     ```bash
     $ cmake --build . --target package
     ```